ZynarX/number-guessing/README.md

 # How to play:

-1- Copy the code and paste it into your C# supported IDE (ppreferrably Visual Studio, or Visual Studio Code), in a `.cs` extension file.
+1- Copy the code and paste it into your C# supported IDE (preferrably Visual Studio, or Visual Studio Code), in a `.cs` extension file.

 2- Run the code